fiefdx/LitePipeline/README.md

 7. action: application can include multiple scripts, every script is an action, action is the smallest unit to be executed by node, every action/script input with a unique workspace a directory for store action's temporary data, when action execute, input.data file the script input json file will be in the workspace, and after action executed, it may generate a output.data file the script output json file in the workspace.

 8. task: task include application id and input data, after task be created, manager will process task one by one, delivery executable actions to node with relative input data.

+9. workflow: just like cpplication constructed with actions, workflow constructed with applications, you can reuse one application in many workflows.

+10. work: work include workflow id and input data, after work be created, manager will create tasks according to workflow's configuration.

 # Deployment